janaSunrise/janaSunrise/README.md

 pushing myself to do something that is incredible, revolutionary and can be of use for specific domains or a lot of people.
 My projects are focused on being interesting and helpful, giving efficient solutions to problems, solving Real-life issues, making coding more accessible or efficient, and others.
-I'm extremely passionate about coding and computer science, Revolutionizing things by harnessing the power of Machine learning, Web development or other fields, Learning from my issues and trying to solve them for once and all, and bringing the potential out in me for the greater good 🤩
+I'm extremely passionate about coding and computer science, revolutionizing things by harnessing the power of Machine learning, Web development or other fields, Learning from my issues and trying to solve them for once and all, and bringing the potential out in me for the greater good 🤩